smclab/react-faceted-token-input/docs/usage.md

 The direction detection will be repeated every time the input is completely empty (so when there is no textual input and no tokens displayed).

-Remember that if you set the prop, your choice will not be overwritten.
+Remember that if you set the prop, your choice will **not** be overwritten.

+**NOTE**:
+  * To fully support bidirectional text you need to remember to adapt your css, for more information abot this topic head to the [Bidirectional support in css](./bidi-css-support.md) page in this documentation.